Table of Contents

 Best for: Teams already on GitHub that want CI/CD and basic test automation in one place.

-GitHub Actions runs workflows directly from your repository.
-For teams that moved to GitHub from Jenkins, the appeal is obvious: no separate server to maintain, no plugin ecosystem to manage, YAML-based configuration stored alongside your code.
+For teams that moved from Jenkins to GitHub, the appeal is obvious: no separate server to maintain, no plugin ecosystem to manage, YAML configuration stored alongside your code.
+For Kubernetes testing specifically, GitHub Actions can spin up ephemeral environments with tools like kind or connect to existing clusters through service account tokens.

 3. GitLab CI/CD